fuyu-myk/snowflake-compiler/README.md

 # Snowflake-Compiler
 This project documents my journey in learning Rust and subsequently coding a compiler.
-I referenced Julian Hartl's video series on YouTube for the implementation of this project.
+I referenced Julian Hartl's video series on YouTube for the creation of this project.

 ## Compiler architecture
-TODO: Outline compiler architecture
+Thus far, the current compiler architecture is highlighted below:

+`input code` -> [Lexical Analyser] -> [Syntax Analyser] -> [Semantic Analyser]

+* At this juncture, only the front end code of the compiler is being worked on, as I implement more types and keyword statements

 ## Roadmap